Mansard roof: Advantages

 The mansard style makes maximum use of the interior space of the attic and offers a simple way to add one or more storeys to an existing (or new) building without necessarily requiring any masonry.
 Often the decorative potential of the mansard is exploited through the use of convex or concave curvature and with elaborate dormer window surrounds.

 One frequently seen explanation for the popularity of the mansard style is that it served as a method of tax avoidance.
 One such example of this claim, from the 1914 book How to Make a Country Place, reads, "Monsieur Mansard is said to have circumvented that senseless window tax of France by adapting the windowed roof that bears his name."
 This is improbable in many respects: Mansart was a profligate spender of his clients' money, and while a French window tax did exist, it was enacted in 1798, 132 years after Mansart's death, and did not exempt mansard windows.

 Later examples suggest that either French or American buildings were taxed by their height (or number of storeys) to the base of the roof, or that mansards were used to bypass zoning restrictions.
 This last explanation is the nearest to the truth: a Parisian law had been in place since 1783, restricting the heights of buildings to 20 metres (65 feet).
 The height was only measured up to the cornice line, making any living space contained in a mansard roof exempt.
 A 1902 revision of the law permitted building three or even four storeys within such a roof.

-In London in the 1930s, building regulations decreed that "a building (not being a church or a chapel) shall not be erected of, or be subsequently increased to, a greater height than 80 ft., exclusive of two stories in the roof, and of ornamental towers".
+In London in the 1930s, building regulations decreed that "a building (not being a church or a chapel) shall not be erected of, or be subsequently increased to, a greater height than 80 ft., exclusive of two storeys in the roof, and of ornamental towers".
 This was to stop buildings blocking the light, and effectively mandated mansard roofs for tall buildings.

 In the Soviet Union, the mansard roof served as a useful way of expanding a dacha; until 1981, Soviet building codes required that a dacha must have only a single story of a limited size, but the space inside of a mansard roof was ignored as it was considered an attic, thus enabling dacha owners to nearly double the available space and enjoy the advantages of a two-storey home.
 As a result, dachas built during the Soviet era typically have mansard roofs.